lukso-network/lsp-bridge-HypLSP7/docs/README.md

 > _Step 1 to 3 needs to be confirmed_

-1. User transfer LSP7 token to HypLSP7 contract and the tokens are burnt.
+1. User transfers LSP7 token to HypLSP7 contract and the tokens are burnt.
 2. HypLSP7 contract calls `Mailbox` to pass the message.
 3. `Mailbox` calls Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
-4. Hashi Hook dispatch the token relaying message from Yaho contracts.
+4. Hashi Hook dispatches the token relaying message from Yaho contracts.

 **Off chain**